TerjeNorderhaug/person8-mongo/README.md

 # WellBE

-Globally distributed healthcare for digital nomads.
+Globally distributed healthcare for digital nomads, powered by AI and blockchain to change lives for the better.

 Implemented as a universal (nee isomporhic) Clojurescript React SPA.
 Runs on Heroku using node express, bootstrap, reagent and Kioo templates,